skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 SkyPilot supports managed spot jobs that can **automatically recover from preemptions**.
 This feature **saves significant cost** (e.g., up to 70\% for GPU VMs) by making preemptible spot instances practical for long-running jobs.

-To maximize availability, SkyPilot automatically finds available spot resources across regions and clouds.
+SkyPilot automatically finds available spot resources across regions and clouds to maximize availability.
-Here is an example of BERT training job failing over different regions across AWS and GCP.
+Here is an example of a BERT training job failing over different regions across AWS and GCP.

 .. image:: ../images/spot-training.png
   :width: 600
   :alt: BERT training on Spot V100

-Below are requirements for using managed spot jobs:
+Below are the requirements for using managed spot jobs:

 (1) **Working task YAML**: Managed Spot requires a YAML to describe the job, working with :code:`sky launch`.
 (2) **Checkpointing and resuming**: Application code can checkpoint periodically to a :ref:`SkyPilot Storage <sky-storage>`-mounted cloud bucket.
 For job recovery, the program can reload the latest checkpoint from the same path when restarted.